Skip to main content Skip to footer

 Sara Stanner, Science Director

 Being diagnosed with prediabetes means a person has an increased risk of developing type 2 diabetes, but it doesn’t mean they will definitely get the condition.
-The key to preventing prediabetes from progressing to type 2 diabetes is making important lifestyle changes.
+The key to preventing prediabetes from progressing to type 2 diabetes for many people is making important lifestyle changes.

 Research shows that adopting a healthy diet, being more physically active, and losing weight, if needed, reduces the risk of developing type 2 diabetes by around 50%.
 Better still, these lifestyle modifications may prevent or delay the onset of type 2 diabetes for many years.
 Trials have reported a lower incidence of type 2 diabetes up to 23 years after making lifestyle changes.